-The performance metrics for end-to-end message transactions, which can be found in the overall application metric tree in the metric browser, are:
+You can find the performance metrics for end-to-end message transactions, in the overall application metric tree in the metric browser:

-- Average End to End Latency: The average time in milliseconds spent processing end to end message transactions over the selected time frame.
+- Average End to End Latency: Average time in milliseconds spent processing end to end message transactions over the selected time frame.